MarkSackerberg/umi-cmv3-ui-inofficial/README.md

 4. Open your browser at `http://localhost:3000`
 5. Connect your wallet which you used to create the candy machine
 6. You should see a red `initialize` button.
 Click it and then click `create LUT`
-7. Copy the LUT address that you see in the green success box and paste it into the `.env` file as the value for `NEXT_PUBLIC_CANDY_MACHINE_CONFIG`
+7. Copy the LUT address that you see in the green success box and paste it into the `.env` file as the value for `NEXT_PUBLIC_LUT`
-8. Deploy your Candy Machine e.g. to Vercel or Cloudflare Pages Done!
+8. Deploy your Candy Machine e.g. to Vercel or Cloudflare Pages

+Done!

 ### customization